 - day and time you did your search

-This page gives you a detailed description of a suggested journey and display options depending on your search.
+The journey planner results page shows the detailed description of a suggested journey and displays options depending on your search.

-This will show how long your walk will take, and you can check the map to see exactly where you need to go.
+This will show approximately how long your walk will take.
+You can also check the map to see exactly where you need to go.

 Each leg of your journey is shown with an icon indicating the mode of transport.

-For each leg, click the 'zoom to trip on map' to see where the service travels.
+For each leg, click 'zoom to trip on map' to see where the service travels.

-Train platforms shown are subject to change.
-Please check the latest information available on arrival at your station.
+Train platforms are subject to change.
+Check the latest information available when you arrive at your station.